 Imagine that the question is “Who in your life has had the biggest influence on you and why?”
 Don’t automatically write about your mother or father.
 Chances are everyone else probably will do that too.

 Maybe someone like Gloria Steinem or Superman has had the biggest influence in your life.
-It may not be 100% traditional, but at least it’s interesting.
+It may not be 100% traditional, but at least it’s more personalized and, therefore, more interesting.

 Nothing turns a scholarship essay reader off faster than an essay that almost applies to the contest guidelines.
+Don’t write under the limit.
+Don’t write over the limit.
 Big money is at stake, so make sure you give them what they want!

 Make sure your essay for the scholarship has one unified statement, or thesis, behind it.